-IEM is founded on the belief that with rising global demand for higher living standards on a finite planet, companies enabling the cleaner and more efficient delivery of basic needs - such as power, water, and food - or mitigating environmental risks such as pollution and climate change, may experience long-term earnings growth above the global average.
-IEM provides its shareholders with exposure to these thematic investment areas.
-The manager uses a proprietary classification system to define these targeted market segments.
+IEM is founded on the belief that with insatiable demand for higher living standards on a finite planet, companies enabling the cleaner and more efficient delivery of basic needs - such as power, water, and food - or mitigating environmental risks such as pollution and climate change, will grow earnings faster than the global economy over the long term.
+IEM provides its shareholders with exposure to this exciting growth story.
+The manager uses a proprietary classification system to define these higher-growth markets.
 As of today, the system identifies six sectors: energy, clean and efficient transport, water, circular economy, smart environment, and sustainable food.
-The range of activities included has expanded over time as technologies advance and more industries look to address material environmental challenges.
+The range of activities included has naturally grown as technologies advance and more industries look to address material environmental challenges.